NuGet/docs.microsoft.com-nuget/docs/Consume-Packages/Finding-and-Choosing-Packages.md

     ![Version history on a package's listing page](media/Finding-04-VersionHistory.png)

-- *Recent installs*: on the package page, select **Package Statistics** on the left side.
-This shows you the package installs for the last six weeks.
+- *Recent installs*: on the package page, select **View full stats** on the right side.
+This shows you the package installs over the last six weeks.
 A package that other developers are actively using is typically a better choice than one that's not.
 - *Restore vs. new install*: on the same package statistics page, clear the **Version** checkbox and select **Operation** to see a chart of package restores vs. new installs (below).

     ![Chart of operations for a NuGet package on nuget.org package statistics](media/Finding-05-OperationChart.png)